Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ1: Root Cause of Misconfigurations

 \subsubsection{Duplicate option}

-{Software users may repeatedly set the same configuration options, resulting in a configuration error.
-For example, in \Cref{real_cases}(d) (\textbf{CA54}), a Hadoop user used tag \texttt{<configuration>...</configuration>} twice in four XML files as they had just copied and pasted the configuration files from an online source, raising a fatal error.
-Another example is that an Nginx user specifies options for the \texttt{listen} directive twice in two configuration files (\textbf{CA55}).} Moreover, the implicit overwriting of software leads users to set redundant options and trigger errors.
-For example, in Nginx, the default configuration file on \texttt{sites-available} overwrote the user-specified file, {leading to a displaying error (\textbf{CA106}).} {Note that different software may employ different strategies when parsing repeated configurations.
+Software users may repeatedly set the same configuration options, resulting in a configuration error.
+For example, in \Cref{real_cases}(d) (\textit{RC$\mathit{_{I}}$-Case\#54}), a Hadoop user used tag \texttt{<configuration>...</configuration>} twice in four XML files as they had just copied and pasted the configuration files from an online source, raising a fatal error.
+Another example is that an Nginx user specifies options for the \texttt{listen} directive twice in two configuration files (\textit{RC$\mathit{_{I}}$-Case\#55}).
+Moreover, the implicit overwriting of software leads users to set redundant options and trigger errors.
+For example, in Nginx, the default configuration file on \texttt{sites-available} overwrote the user-specified file, {leading to a displaying error (\textit{RC$\mathit{_{I}}$-Case\#106}).} Note that different software may employ different strategies when parsing repeated configurations.
 For example, in Nginx, when the option \texttt{try\_files} is specified twice, the second value is overwritten without any errors or warnings.
-In contrast, the duplicate options in Hadoop caused fatal errors (\textbf{CA54}).}
+In contrast, the duplicate options in Hadoop caused fatal errors (\textit{RC$\mathit{_{I}}$-Case\#54}).